- There were no results found.

 Harbert gained experience on issues associated with economic reform and privatization through earlier positions at the USAID, the Organization of American States, and the International Republican Institute.
 She received a degree in international policy studies and political science from Rice University in Houston, Texas.

-Harbert resides in Washington, D.C.
+Harbert resides in Washington, D.C., with her husband and two children.

 This individual is employed by an organization with recent or existing sponsorship ties to CFA Society Society New York, or an organization that has strategically aligned itself with the Society as an active participant in CFA Society New York’s Key Alliance Program.